Slovenia men's national ice hockey team

-The Slovenian men's national ice hockey team is the ice hockey team representing Slovenia internationally.
+The Slovenia men's national ice hockey team is the ice hockey team representing Slovenia internationally.
 It is governed by the Ice Hockey Federation of Slovenia.
-As of March 2022, Slovenia is ranked 19th in the world by the IIHF World Ranking.
+As of May 2025, Slovenia is ranked 15th in the world by the IIHF World Ranking.
 The team's biggest success is reaching the quarter-finals at the 2014 Winter Olympics.
-Their best record at the Ice Hockey World Championships is 13th place, while their highest IIHF ranking is 12th place.
+Their best record at the Ice Hockey World Championships is 13th place, achieved in 2002, 2005 and 2025.

-Six players from Slovenia have been drafted into the NHL since 1998; Anže Kopitar and Jan Muršak have played in the league.
+Seven players from Slovenia have been drafted into the National Hockey League (NHL) since 1998; Anže Kopitar and Jan Muršak have played in the league.

 History

-During Yugoslav period, Slovene ice hockey players played for the Yugoslav national team.
-From 1939, when Yugoslavia first played a World Championship, to 1991, when the country collapsed, 91% of all Yugoslav national team players were Slovenes, and the entire roster of the team at the 1984 Winter Olympics, held in the Yugoslav city of Sarajevo, were from Slovenia.
+Before Slovenia's independence, Slovenian hockey players played for the Yugoslavia national team.
+From 1939, when Yugoslavia took part in its first World Championship, to 1991, when the country disintegrated, 91% of all Yugoslav national team members were Slovenes, including the entire squad that represented Yugoslavia at the 1984 Winter Olympics in Sarajevo.

-Slovenia declared independence from Yugoslavia in 1991, and joined the IIHF the following year.
+Slovenia declared independence from Yugoslavia in 1991, and joined the International Ice Hockey Federation the following year.
 They first played as an independent nation at the 1993 World Championship, hosting the Group C tournament, the lowest tier.
 They played in the elite division for the first time in 2002, and at their first Winter Olympics in 2014.